cagov/design-system/docs/pages/about.md

 ---
 title: About the Design System
-description: Learn about the vision, mission, and history about the Design System.
+description: Learn about the vision, mission, and history of the California Design System.
 keywords: about, about us, history, mission, vision
 ---
 # About the Design System